Joaquín Gutiérrez: Gutiérrez's literature

 Along with famous Costa Rican writers Fabián Dobles, Yolanda Oreamuno, Carlos Luis Fallas, and Carmen Lyra, Gutiérrez was considered a member of "the '40s Generation."
 All members of the communist left, these writers espoused political ideology in their writing.
 Most of these writers focused on social problems, such as land distribution, multinationals, and social reforms, as did Gutiérrez.
 Many of the writers were active military and political participants in the Costa Rican Civil War, although Gutiérrez was in the United States and Chile at the time.
 He became a close friend of poet Pablo Neruda, who would write an introduction to Gutiérrez's 1968 book, La hoja de aire.

 His most widely known book, Cocorí, was a short novel published in 1947.
 The book follows a titular character in his search for why a flower lived only one day.
 In 1994, the book was made required reading in Costa Rican schools.
 The character of Cocorí was Afro-Caribbean.
 The qualities he portrays in the book raised accusations of racism, notably from fellow Costa Rican author Quince Duncan, human rights activist Epsy Campbell Barr, and others working on behalf of Proyecto Caribe, an organization devoted to promoting Afro-Caribbean rights.
 They claimed that ugliness was associated with being of African descent and that the comparisons of the character Cocorí to monkeys create a damaging image.
 Guitiérrez's supporters countered that Cocorí ennobled Afro-Caribbeans.
 Eventually, in 2003, under the direction of Wilfrido Blanco Mora, the Ministry of Public Education dropped the requirement that Cocorí be read in public schools.
 For his part, when the issue of racism in Cocorí was first raised in the early 1980s, Gutiérrez said that there were no racist elements to the book.
 Cocorí was translated into more than 10 languages and sold more than 750,000 copies around the world.

 His novel Puerto Limón, published in 1950, took place during the United Fruit strike of 1934, a common theme of the '40s Generation authors, such as Carlos Luis Fallas.
 It was a coming-of-age story.
 Murámonos Federico, published in 1974, is a story about class struggle on a Costa Rican plantation.
 Gutiérrez's final book was published in 1999, a memoir called Los azules días.

+Personal life

+Gutiérrez was married to Elena Nascimento, a Chilean.
+Gutiérrez and Nascimento had two daughters including Elena Gutiérrez, a Chilean-Costa Rican ballet dancer, choreographer and founder of the National Dance Company of Costa Rica.
+Through his daughter Elena, Gutiérrez was the grandfather of Ishtar Yasin Gutiérrez, an Iraqi Chilean-Costa Rican director, screenwriter, producer and actress.

+Gutiérrez died of heart failure in 2000 at 82 years old following a respiratory infection.
+He is buried at the Cementario General (General Cemetery) in downtown San José.